 NOTE: This script is self-logging.
 That is, output displayed on the screen is simultaneously captured in the log file.
-Do not run this script with redirection operators like '> log' or '2>&1', and do not use 'tee.'
+Redirection operators like '> log' and '2>&1' are not required, nor is 'tee'.

 Logging can only be disabled with '-L off' if the '-n' or '-p' flags are used.
 Disabling logging for actual upgrades is not allowed.